The wheels can make or break your car. It contributes significantly to the overall look.

 This page will teach you how to powder coat rims.

-Powder coating is the perfect alternative to traditional painting while promoting a highly professional finish.
+Powder coating is the perfect alternative to buying new wheels, or traditional painting while promoting a highly professional finish.

 Related: How To Polish Aluminum Wheels